 In the TJS Elite spreadsheet, users are given columns to help evaluate their mistakes, as well as entry and exit notes, and even a “what would I do different” column.
 Many times I see only negative comments being entered into these sections.
 Although it’s good to note mistakes and errors that we commit, as we do need to know this, but we also need to recognize when our trading plans are followed properly, via positive recognition.

 Nobody wants to face psychological negativity and punishment every working day.
 Your TJS spreadsheet should become your friend and ally, and a place of calm and serenity.
 So use it wisely to note the mistakes and errors you commit, and learn from them.
 Use it also to give kudos when a pat on the back has been earned.

 Beginning traders always want to know how long it will take to achieve a consistently profitable income.

 First, the reality is that not all traders will achieve success in the markets.
 For the survivors, it may have taken many months (or years) to reach a state of profitable consistency, and the learning never stops.

 It can be said that ‘trading’ is one of the hardest professions in the world.
 Do doctors, engineers, educators, etc. spend years upon years learning their trade in graduate schools?
 Sure they do… but what about traders?
-It’s going to take more than a random trading book purchased at the local book store to be among the trading elite.
+It’s going to take more than a random trading book or YouTube video to be among the trading elite.